ibm-cloud-docs/openwhisk/functions-cli.md

    <dd>The SDK component, such as `docker`, `iOS`, and `bashauto`.
 This value is required.</dd>

    <dt>--stdout, --s</dt>
-   <dd>Prints the bash command results to stdout.
+   <dd>Prints the bash command results to STDOUT.
 This flag is optional.</dd>

    </dl>